How it started

 From Habit to Product

-- Fast: eight guided prompts, about 10 minutes.
+- Fast: seven guided prompts, about 10 minutes.

 - Evidence-inspired: grounded in cognitive-behavioural and mindfulness research.